Show the contribution of trade to the rise of pre-colonial African states.

 1. Growth of Agriculture:

-The Trans-Saharan trade For example, supplied iron tools like hand hoes, axes and knives, increasing efficiency in the cultivation of kola nuts among the forest states.
+Trans-Saharan trade For example, supplied iron tools like hand hoes, axes and knives, increasing efficiency in cultivation of kola nuts among forest states.

-Increased food supply supported population growth and the rise of powerful states like Oyo, Benin, and Songhai.
+Increased food supply supported population growth and rise of powerful states like Oyo, Benin, and Songhai.

 2. Supply of Weapons:

-Trans Saharan trade brought weapons like guns, swords, spears, and bows, strengthening armies.
+Trans Saharan trade introduced weapons like guns, swords, spears, and bows, strengthening armies.

 Guns from Europe reached the Western Sudanic states through North Africa.